GOAT Network

 • order creation returns the expected x402 payload

-• the client can sign the required authorization data
+• the client can sign or submit the required payment data

-• backend status polling reaches a terminal state
+• backend status polling reaches the correct terminal state

 • proof retrieval succeeds for completed flows